evgenyneu/evgenii.com/app/blog/_posts/2014-04-26-seo-tips-from-eric-enge.md

 > The key is to find a strategy that attracts people's attention.

-* How do you help people solve their problem?
+* How do you help people solve their problems?
-* What makes it unique?
+* What makes your content unique?
 * What triggers emotional reaction?
 * What makes it connect with your audience?